 The United Business Card features an easy to understand bonus structure, earning 2 miles per $1 spent on United, local transit and commuting and at gas stations, office supply stores and restaurants.
 Plus, earn 1 mile per $1 spent on all other purchases.

-While the earning structure is easy to understand, the United Business Card is not a card we recommend putting a lot of spend on, outside of paying for United tickets (to take advantage of the Free First Checked Bag benefit).
+While the earning structure is easy to understand, the United Business Card is not a card we recommend putting a lot of spend on.
+The only time it really makes sense to swipe the card is when paying for United tickets to take advantage of the free first checked bag benefit.

 We regularly review the best rewards cards for each spending category, and each of the bonus categories assigned to the United Business Card contains cards with higher earn rates, including when paying for United revenue flights.